 Foreign ownership of Internet-based businesses is subject to significant restrictions under current PRC laws and regulations.
 The PRC government regulates Internet access and the distribution of online information through strict business licensing requirements and other government regulations.
 Under prior laws, foreign investors outside of the China (Shanghai) Pilot Free Trade Zone (subject to certain conditions) are not allowed to own more than 50% of the equity interests in a value-added telecommunications services provider, and any such foreign investor must have experience in providing value-added telecommunications services overseas and maintain a good track record.
 In March 2015, the National Development and Reform Commission and the Ministry of Commerce issued the updated Catalogue, which further relaxed market access restrictions.
 Among these changes, foreign investors will now be allowed to own up to 100% of the equity interests in an e-commerce business.
 However, such foreign investor must have experience in providing value-added telecommunications services overseas and maintain a good track record.
 We are a Cayman Islands company and our wholly owned PRC subsidiary, Lanting Jishi, is a wholly foreign owned enterprise and is restricted from holding the relevant licenses that are essential to the operations of our PRC business.
-Accordingly, we conduct the operation of our domestic websites in China primarily through Lanting Huitong, which we control through a series of contractual arrangements, and its subsidiary, Shanghai Ouku.
+Accordingly, we conduct the operation of our PRC websites in China primarily through Lanting Huitong, which we control through a series of contractual arrangements, and its subsidiary, Shanghai Ouku.
 The registered shareholders of Lanting Huitong are our co-founders, including Mr. Quji (Alan) Guo, Mr. Xin (Kevin) Wen and Mr. Liang Zhang.
-We have completed the registration of this transfer with the local branch of the SAIC and Mr. Quji (Alan) Guo, Mr. Xin (Kevin) Wen and Mr. Liang Zhang currently hold 42.14%, 28.93% and 28.93% of the equity interests of Lanting Huitong, respectively.
+In April 2014, one of our co-founders, Mr. Jun Liu has entered into an equity transfer agreement to transfer his shares of Lanting Huitong, respectively.

 We conduct certain research and development functions through Lanting Gaochuang, which we control through similar contractual arrangements.
 Mr. Quji (Alan) Guo and Lanting Huitong hold 51% and 49% of Lanting Gaochuang, respectively.
 Lanting Gaochuang's ownership structure enables it to join a special economic zone within the Wangjing Hi-Tech Industry Zone, the China Beijing Wangjing Overseas Students Pioneer Park, or the Wangjing Pioneer Park, which is reserved for domestic enterprises that are held by Chinese nationals who have previously studied overseas.
 As Lanting Gaochuang is majority-owned by Mr. Guo, a Chinese national who has studied overseas, Lanting Gaochuang enjoys certain benefits provided by the Wangjing Pioneer Park, which include reduced rents and other benefits aimed to encourage the development of technically innovative companies.
-In addition, Lanting Gaochuang was qualified as a "software enterprise" in 2012, 2013 and 2014 which entitles it to certain tax benefits.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulation-Regulations on Tax-PRC Enterprise Income Tax" for more information regarding tax benefits provided to "software enterprises."